 Triangulate your findings with other forms of data

-Keep in mind that it is possible your small number of participants captures most or all of your small population
+Keep in mind that your small number of participants may capture most or all of your small population.

-Reset expectations of your audience before sharing results to reinforce the notion of using data to start conversations, not to generalize or make statistical predictions
+Reset the expectations of your audience before sharing results to reinforce the notion of using data to start conversations rather than to generalize or make statistical predictions.

-Although such groups of students are likely smaller at any given institution, this group overall is growing nationwide, and we know that these students experience higher education differently.
+Although such groups of students are likely smaller at any given institution, the proportion of students who identify in these smaller groups is growing nationwide, and we know these students experience higher education differently.
 Therefore, it is important that we take the time to understand how they are engaging within our institutions, so that we can ensure our practices are meeting the needs of all students.

-As an example, when presenting results from your NSSE Snapshot Report, you might reconsider how you discuss these findings.
+As an example, when presenting results from your NSSE Snapshot, you might reconsider how you discuss these findings.
 Bensimon (2007) urged us to think about practitioner knowledge and how it influences student experiences and success.
-By this, Bensimon argued that we should move away from focusing interventions on students, and think about the ways practitioners could act in order to facilitate data-informed change.
-Therefore, when looking at participation in high-impact practices on the Snapshot Report, it is not enough for us to merely point out where students failed to engage.
-Instead, we should use this information to examine how practitioners can move toward “equity-minded practices” and “contextualized problem-defining and -solving” (Bensimon, 2007, p.
+By this, Bensimon argued that we should move away from focusing interventions on students and toward thinking about the ways practitioners could act to facilitate data-informed change.
+Therefore, when looking at participation in high-impact practices reported in the Snapshot, it is not enough for us to merely point out where students failed to engage.
+Instead, we should use this information to examine how practitioners can move toward “equity-minded practices” and “contextualized problem-defining and -solving” (p.
 447).

 In another example, a person-centered approach to critical quantitative research, Malcom-Piqueux (2015) identifies groups of people based on similar experiences or outcomes instead of using variable-based approaches that explore relationships between variables.
 Using a framework like this that focuses on characterizing differences across groups of students, engagement experiences are examined in a holistic manner so that inequities in educational involvement can be revealed without making assumptions about student identities.
 Having a framework in mind before and during data analysis can help researchers and audiences better understand and interpret results as well as address issues of purpose and expectations.

 Statistical comparisons could actually mask challenges or successes in institutional results.
 Looking through reports and results for statistically significant differences and seeing none might make one believe that things are going well because no one is engaging more or less than anyone else.
 But this may hide the fact that all students are engaging less than we would want or that students are all engaging more than we expected.
 Similarly, if there are significant differences, the higher scoring group may still not be engaging at acceptable levels.
-It is important, even when the goal of an analysis is to make a comparison, that we examine the results independently without reference to other results.
+Even when the goal of an analysis is to make a comparison, it is important that we examine the results independently—without reference to other results.
 We often encourage institutions participating in NSSE to choose a normative reference before looking at their data and reports.
-By determining ahead of time what levels of engagement or student experiences would be considered a success or challenge for your institution, questions of “is that good?” can be answered without any comparison.
+By determining ahead of time what levels of engagement or student experiences would be considered a success or a challenge for your institution, questions of “Is that good?” can be answered without any comparison.

-If comparisons are necessary for your audience or research questions, think carefully about the comparison or reference groups you are using.
+If comparisons are necessary for your audience or your research questions, think carefully about the comparison or reference groups you are using.
 As stated previously, using a majority group as the reference for comparison (White, straight, cisgender, etc.) implies that these students are the standard against which all others should be measured.
 In a regression model, for example, using the majority identity group as a reference so that smaller minority groups are compared against them doesn’t allow one to see how these minority groups compare to each another.
-Even using effect coding, a practice where groups are coded so that their regression coefficients can be compared to the overall group average (Mayhew & Simonoff, 2015), essentially compares minority groups to the majority as the overall group average is likely reflective of the majority groups on campus.
+Even using effect coding—a practice in which groups are coded so that their regression coefficients can be compared to the overall group average (Mayhew & Simonoff, 2015)—essentially compares minority groups to the majority as the overall group average is likely reflective of the majority groups on campus.

 It may be useful to consider doing comparative analyses within marginalized subpopulations, thereby, temporarily at least, setting aside the experiences of majority populations that are likely already well known.
-Analyses that focus on comparisons between subpopulations of a minority population, for example, biracial students with differing racial/ethnic heritages (BrckaLorenz, Harris, Nelson Laird, 2017) can help remind audiences that groups of students are often not monolithic and although some students within a minority group may find success, others may still be challenged.
+Analyses that focus on comparisons between subpopulations of a minority population—for example, biracial students with differing racial/ethnic heritages (BrckaLorenz, Harris, & Nelson Laird, 2017)—can help remind audiences that groups of students are often not monolithic and that, although some students within a minority group may find success, others may still be challenged.
 Understanding why subpopulations of minority groups have different experiences can help improve the experiences of all students.

 Whether using one or a combination of techniques mentioned here, we encourage you to be conscious of the way comparisons and findings are communicated to others.
 Although quantitative data and results may be thought of as objective, the comparisons we make, particularly in our choices of reference groups, can send powerful messages about our students and our beliefs as researchers and assessment professionals.

-In our first tip, we argued for disaggregation of data.
-However, there are some circumstances where that might actually cause more harm.
-When sharing data with others, be cautious about making data identifiable.
-When sharing findings with groups on campus, they should not be able to attribute responses to a specific person.
+In our first tip, we suggested responsible disaggregation of data.
+However, there are some circumstances in which that approach might actually cause more harm.
+When sharing data, be cautious about making them identifiable.
+Those with whom data are shared should not be able to attribute responses to any specific person.
 Intersectional work can be especially susceptible to identifying individuals.
-If results of particularly small groups should be shared, it may be best to mask the identity characteristics of the respondents.
-Although it may be less satisfying and feel impractical to think about the experiences of an anonymous, small group of individuals, understanding that these are the experiences of some of your students, regardless of who they are, can still be useful to starting conversations and making improvements.
+If results of particularly small groups should be shared, masking the identity characteristics of the respondents may be advisable.
+Although it may be less satisfying and feel impractical to think about the experiences of an anonymous, small group of individuals, understanding that these are the experiences of some of your students, regardless of who they are, can still be useful in starting conversations and making improvements.

-Depending on your research questions, you may need to use sophisticated statistical methods that require dropping especially small groups of students from the analyses or aggregating data to create larger groups of students.
+Depending on your research questions, you may need to use sophisticated statistical methods that require dropping especially small groups of students from the analysis or aggregating data to create larger groups of students.
 When this is necessary, we encourage you to acknowledge these limitations and be open about how small populations were dropped or aggregated.
-Acknowledging how these groups either were not included or how they were combined with others can help bring clarity to ambiguous “other” groupings, can help add context to findings, and can be used to start conversations about how to examine the experiences of students who weren’t included or may have their experiences hidden through aggregation.
-Transparency in methodological choices with attention to limitations and future research plans can turn less inclusive analyses into more inclusive conversations
+Acknowledging that these groups either were not included or were combined with others can bring clarity to ambiguous “other” groupings, add context to findings, and generate conversations about how to examine the experiences of students who were not included in the analysis or whose experiences may be hidden by aggregation.
+Transparency in methodological choices with attention to limitations and future research plans can turn less inclusive analyses into more inclusive conversations.

 Evidence-Based Improvement in Higher Education resources and social media channels